-Derbyshire funeral director partners with world’s first ‘ashes in space’ service
+Derbyshire Funeral Director partners with world’s first ‘Ashes in Space’ service

 Alternatively, a Voyager Launch is available for £495, which takes a portion of ashes into space on a shared monthly flight, before reuniting them with loved ones.

 Samantha Richardson, General Manager at Aura, added: "A.W.
-Lymn are leading the drive for innovation in the funeral industry.
+Lymn is leading the drive for innovation in the funeral industry.

 “It's a pleasure to work with them to bring this incredible memorial service to the families under their care."